LoShady/DoctorBattery.koplugin/README.md

 ## Emoji Support

-DoctorBattery uses emoji icons to improve readability.
+Doctor Battery uses emoji icons to improve readability.

 Some devices or fonts may not display emojis correctly.
 If you see missing symbols or empty squares, install an emoji-compatible font.

+Doctor Battery has been tested with **Noto Color Emoji**, which is the recommended font for displaying all icons correctly.

-The setup process is the same described in the KOAssistant project:
+For installation instructions, follow the guide from the KOAssistant project:

 https://github.com/zeeyado/koassistant.koplugin?tab=readme-ov-file#emoji-font-setup

-DoctorBattery has been tested with **Noto Color Emoji**, which is the recommended font.

 ---

 ## Compatibility

-DoctorBattery is designed for KOReader.
+Doctor Battery is designed for KOReader.

-Some battery information depends on the operating system and device hardware, therefore certain values may not be available on every e-reader.
+Some battery information depends on the operating system and device hardware.
+Therefore, certain values may not be available on every e-reader.

 ---